Syma X8 Pro: GPS and an HD Camera

 The first and most important difference between the X8 Pro and every other X8 model before it is that it will include a GPS module.
-This should make it by far the most stable X8 to date.
+You might think this would make it the most stable X8 model there is, however, that, unfortunately, isn’t the case.
 The inclusion of GPS also means that with the push of a button the X8 Pro will return to the same place it took off.
 Return-to-home will also be activated if the aircraft loses connection or the battery running out of juice.

 X8 Pro Styling